 For the fifteenth year, the award for life-long outstanding contributions will be presented in memory of Donald Michie and Alan Turing.
-The Michie-Turing award will be given to for his life-long outstanding contribution to the development and promotion of information society in our country.
-In addition, an award for current achievements will be given to the information lemon goes to the information the information lemon goes to the information lemon go strawberry is awarded
+The Michie-Turing award was given to Prof. Marjan Mernik for his life-long outstanding contribution to the development and promotion of information society in our country.
+In addition, a recognition for current achievements was awarded to members of Department of Intelligent Systems of Jožef Stefan Institute.
+The information lemon goes to the "E-Health" system, and the information strawberry to the mobile application "Veš, kaj ješ?!"
+(Do you know what you eat?!).
 Congratulations!